 If you do not name a beneficiary or if all named beneficiaries die before you, then your account balance will be paid according to the following order:

 You (or your beneficiary) should keep the Plan Office informed of your current address.
 If a benefit becomes distributable and the Plan Office is unable to locate you (or your beneficiary), then your account may be forfeited.
-A record of the forfeited amount will be maintained and if you (or your beneficiary) later make a claim, then your account will be restored and distributed in accordance with the terms of the MPB Plan, but without any interest or earnings for the period between the forfeiture and the date distribution is made.
+Similarly, if a check is issued to you (or your beneficiary) and the Plan, after making a reasonable effort, is unable to locate the person to whom the check was issued (or if the person is located but fails or refuses to cash the check), the uncashed check will be forfeited as of the end of the Plan Year that includes the twelfth month after the date the check was issued.
+A record of the forfeited amount (or uncashed check amount) will be maintained and if you (or your beneficiary) later make a proper claim for the amount, the amount of each account or check, will be restored and will be distributed to you (or your beneficiary) in accordance with the terms of the Plan, but without any interest or earnings.

 In order to have your Pre-Employment drug test covered by the plan, you are required to have worked in Covered Employment for at least 60 days in the six-month period immediately preceding your drug test; and such Covered Employment must be with Employers that participate in the Federal Drug Testing Program.

 New Entrants in the Plan, or employees who have not previously participated in the plan, will become eligible after completing 30 days of Covered Employment within any period of six consecutive calendar months.